Biology

 Summer Research

+Many biology students take advantage of the opportunity to engage in full-time research during the summer.
+This is especially encouraged for students interested in in graduate school and/or careers in research labs.
 The department's endowment provides several $4,500 stipends for students who do research on campus for a 10-week period during the summer.
 In addition, the School of Arts & Sciences awards many summer research fellowships, both through its own funding sources as well as national partners like the Howard Hughes Medical Institute.
 Plus, several biology faculty members have outside funding that provides stipends for summer research.
-A number of travel grants are also available for students who are ready to present their research at regional or national meetings and conferences.
+There are also off-campus opportunities for undergraudate research at larger research-oriented universities; contact your academic advisor for more information about these programs.